Visits-workshops

 STRANGE STRANGER

-For students from CM1 to CM2, Paris
+For students in CM1 and CM2, Paris

 The storyteller invites children on a journey to the heart of Jewish folk tales and from five continents.
 Through these stories that summarize the spirit of a people, children discover the representation of 'the stranger'.
 They express themselves graphically and put into words their own representations.